Banigo1/alx_javascript/dom_manipulation/README.md

 ### What is the Document Object Model (DOM)?

 The Document Object Model, often referred to as the DOM, is a crucial concept in web development.
-It forms the bridge between web pages and the JavaScript language, enabling you to interact with and manipulate the content and structure of a webpage in real-time.
+It forms the bridge between web pages and the JavaScript language, enabling you to interact, with and manipulate the content and structure of a webpage in real-time.
 Understanding the DOM is like gaining the keys to the inner workings of a website.

 ### Access and Manipulate Elements with JavaScript